-KS1 LKS2 UKS2 Historical Interpretations which it is represented.
+KS1 LKS2 UKS2 KS1 History National Curriculum Children should understand some of the ways in which we find out about the past and identify different ways in which it is represented.
 KS2 History National Curriculum Children should understand how our knowledge of the past is constructed from a range of sources.
-Children can: a look at more than two versions of the same event or KS2 History National Curriculum Children should understand how our knowledge of the past is constructed from a range of sources.
-Children can: a find and analyse a wide range of evidence about the a start to compare two versions of a past event; b observe and use pictures, photographs and artefacts to find out about the past; c start to use stories or accounts to distinguish between fact and fiction; d explain that there are different types of evidence and sources that can be used to help represent the past. a look at more than two versions of the same event or story in history and identify differences; b investigate different accounts of historical events and be able to explain some of the reasons why the accounts may be different. past; KS1 History National Curriculum Children should ask and answer questions, using other sources to show that they know and understand key features of events.
+KS2 History National Curriculum Children should understand how our knowledge of the past is constructed from a range of sources.
+Historical Interpretations Children can: a start to compare two versions of a past event; b observe and use pictures, photographs and artefacts to find out about the past; c start to use stories or accounts to distinguish between fact and fiction; d explain that there are different types of evidence and sources that can be used to help represent the past.
+Children can: a look at more than two versions of the same event or story in history and identify differences; b investigate different accounts of historical events and be able to explain some of the reasons why the accounts may be different.
+Children can: a find and analyse a wide range of evidence about the past; b use a range of evidence to offer some clear reasons for different interpretations of events, linking this to factual understanding about the past; c consider different ways of checking the accuracy of interpretations of the past; d start to understand the difference between primary and secondary evidence and the impact of this on reliability; e show an awareness of the concept of propaganda; f know that people in the past represent events or ideas in a way that may be to persuade others; g begin to evaluate the usefulness of different sources.
+Historical Investigations KS1 History National Curriculum Children should ask and answer questions, using other sources to show that they know and understand key features of events.
+Children can: a observe or handle evidence to ask simple questions about the past; b observe or handle evidence to find answers to simple questions about the past on the basis of simple observations; c choose and select evidence and say how it can be used to find out about the past.
 KS2 History National Curriculum Pupils should regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.
+Children should construct informed responses that involve thoughtful selection and organisation of relevant historical information.
+Children can: a use a range of sources to find out about the past; b construct informed responses about one aspect of life or a key event in the past through careful selection and organisation of relevant historical information; c gather more detail from sources such as maps to build up a clearer picture of the past; d regularly address and sometimes devise own questions to find answers about the past; e begin to undertake their own research.
+Segin to evaluate the userulness of alterent sources.
 KS2 History National Curriculum Pupils should regularly address and sometimes devise historically valid questions about change, cause, similarity and difference, and significance.
-Historical Investigations Children can:a observe or handle evidence to ask simple questions about the past; Children should construct informed responses that involve thoughtful selection and organisation of relevant historical information.
-Children should construct informed responses that involve thoughtful selection and organisation of relevant historical information. b observe or handle evidence to find answers to simple questions about the past on the basis of simple observations; c choose and select evidence and say how it can be used to find out about the past.
-Children can: a use a range of sources to find out about the past; b construct informed responses about one aspect of life or a key event in the past through careful selection and organisation of relevant historical information; c gather more detail from sources such as maps to build up a clearer picture of the past; d regularly address and sometimes devise own questions to find answers about the past; e begin to undertake their own research.
+Children should construct informed responses that involve thoughtful selection and organisation of relevant historical information.
 Children can: a recognise when they are using primary and secondary sources of information to investigate the past; b use a wide range of different evidence to collect evidence about the past, such as ceramics, pictures, documents, printed sources, posters, online material, pictures, photographs, artefacts, historic statues, figures, sculptures, historic sites; c select relevant sections of information to address historically valid questions and construct detailed, informed responses; d investigate their own lines of enquiry by posing historically valid questions to answer.